Philadelphia Flower Show

 Using native plants in gardens may also save time and money otherwise spent on fertilizer, water and pesticides to grow non-native plants.

-Examples of native plants in the exhibit that attract beneficial insects include:
+Examples of native plants that attract beneficial insects include:

 - Blueberry - attracts bumblebee pollinators

 - Hackberry - host plant for the Hackberry butterfly, Eastern Comma, Mourning Cloak and Tawny Emperor